 - Preheat oven to 350° F. Spray 9×5 loaf pan with nonstick cooking spray.
 Set aside.

 - Cut each biscuit in half to double the amount of biscuit discs.
-Press each between the palms of your hand to flatten and stretch them out a bit.
+Press each between the palms of your hand to flatten and gently pull the edges to stretch them out a bit.
 The goal is to get them wide enough to fit the width of your loaf pan.
 Set aside.

-- Pour your filling mixture into a large saucepan and warm over medium heat.
-Stir occasionally until apples are soft and sauce starts to thicken.
+- Pour your filling mixture into a medium saucepan and warm over medium heat.
+Stir occasionally until apples are soft and sauce starts to thicken, about 5 minutes.
 Remove from heat and let cool for a few minutes.

 - Hold loaf pan in one hand vertically and at a slight angle*, and place one of your biscuits at the bottom (flat against the side).
 Spoon about a tablespoon of the filling mixture on top of the biscuit, as much in the center as possible.
 Top with another biscuit and press the bottom and sides against the biscuit below it to help seal the filling and prevent it from leaking out the sides.
 Spoon another tablespoon of filling on top and continue this process until you’ve used all the filling and biscuits, finishing with a biscuit.

 - Cover with aluminum foil and bake for 45 minutes.
 Uncover and continue baking until top of the loaf is browned, about 10-15 more minutes or until the top is golden brown and the insides are cooked through.
 You can check with a toothpick near the center of the loaf.